-We start with a special organic soil mixture, organic plants and usually certified organic seed or saved seed.
-We inoculate the plant roots with mycorrhizae fungi and add natural minerals that promote root growth.
+We start with a special organic soil mixture to grow our organic plants.
 We start with very little nitrogen fertilizer because we do not want to promote excessive green growth early in life.
 Once the root system is well developed we begin to limit the water and add a bit of nitrogen in the form of fish emulsion in our compost tea.
 The result is a plant that is ready to head out on its own and produce.

 Today I pay homage to my grandfather, James Miracle and my grandmother Myrtle.
 They had a tractor and a 1949 dodge ram car which made the 5 mile trip to town once a month.
 They went to buy toilet paper, corn flakes, flour and sugar.